dfinity/oisy-wallet/README.md

 First, install the frontend dependencies by running

 ```
-npm install
+npm ci
 ```

-To build and deploy the project, run
+To build and deploy the project locally, run
 ```
 npm run deploy
 ```